torognes/swarm/README.md

 <a name="version121"/>
 ### version 1.2.1 ###

-**swarm** 1.2.1 removes the need for a SSE4.1 capable CPU and should now be able to run on most servers, desktops and laptops computers.
+**swarm** 1.2.1 removes the need for a SSE4.1 capable CPU and should now be able to run on most servers, desktops and laptops.

 <a name="version120"/>
 ### version 1.2.0 ###